Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Discussion and Conclusions

+\paragraph{Broader implications for LLM reasoning—and beyond.} Our results align with a growing body of evidence that \emph{reasoning failures often stem from insufficient depth allocation and sparse optimization signals}.
+For LLMs, this suggests that (i) \textbf{reasoning supervision during training is essential for reasoning}: unless intermediate steps are reinforced—via CoT, search-augmented decoding, or RL-style self-critique—models tend to default to shallow heuristics; (ii) \textbf{adaptive-depth mechanisms are a promising scaling direction}: ACT-style halting, deployed token-wise or layer-wise, can allocate computation on demand to match the variable complexity of real queries; and (iii) \textbf{explicit intermediate representations remain the most reliable route} to multi-step generalisation via CoT.
 Beyond language, the same principles apply to neural algorithmic reasoning, robotic planning, and scientific simulation: whenever the target task contains latent iterative structure, giving the network \emph{room}—via dynamic recurrence, learned halting, or supervised scratch-pads—to run the hidden algorithm is more data-efficient than brute-force depth.
 We therefore advocate future benchmarks that (a) separate rule induction from state propagation, (b) report \emph{effective depth} alongside accuracy, and (c) evaluate adaptive-computation policies explicitly.
 Progress along these axes will benefit not only next-generation LLMs but also neural systems tasked with symbolic manipulation, formal verification, and open-ended planning.